Cray-HPE/canu/readme.md

 CANU can be used to generate switch config.

-In order to generate switch config, a valid SHCD must be passed in and system variables must be read in from any SLS data, including CSI output or the SLS API.
+In order to generate switch config, a valid SHCD or CCJ must be passed in and system variables must be read in from any SLS data, including CSI output or the SLS API.

 #### CSI Input